GeekInterview.com

 A repeating frame repeats itself for eg. in AR invoice transaction a header will have many lines.
 So the header will have higher hierarchy & lines will be put in a repeating frame.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Anchors are used to determine the vertical and horizontal positioning of a child object relative to its parent.
 The end of the anchor with a symbol on it is attached to the parent object.

-Since the size of some layout objects may change when the report runs (and data is actually fetched) we need anchors to define where we want objects to appear relative to one another.
+Since the size of some layout objects may change when the report runs (and data is actually fetched), we need anchors to define where we want objects to appear relative to one another.
 An anchor defines the relative position of an object to the object to which it is anchored.
 Positioning is based on the size of the objects after the data has been fetched rather than on their size in the editor.
 It should also be noted that the position of the object in the Layout editor effects the final position in the report output.
 Any physical offset in the layout is incorporated into the percentage position specified in the Anchor property sheet.

-Is this answer useful?
-Yes | No
+Was this answer useful?
+Yes

 Chandra K. Ravi